realA10001986/Time-Circuits-Display/README.md

 To disable *car mode*, type 990 followed by ENTER.
 The TCD will reboot and attempt to connect to a previously configured WiFi network.

-*Car mode* is persistent, ie it remains active until disabled.
+*Car mode* is persistent, ie it remains active (even accross reboots and power-downs) until disabled.

 ### Common usage scenarios